Updated: 31 September 2022

 Note: There are some exceptions.
 For example, you might not want to post a whole video on Facebook as you prefer to get the views on YouTube.
 But that’s going to depend on your personal Social Media Strategy.
 For the purpose of this blog post, be aware that pushing your tweets to Facebook and vice versa, or your Instagram photos to Twitter, means loss of visibility and engagement on the social platform your post was copied to.

-Be seen online by: Give your audience the full picture and your full attention.
+How to be seen online: Give your audience the full picture and your full attention.
 This is invaluable if you want to stand out on social media.
-If you're going to be on more than one social platform, then you want to get to know it well.
+If you’re going to be on more than one social platform, then you want to get to know it well.
 Hang out on the social network for a little bit and study how that audience likes to receive their information.
 If you want to show people on Twitter a photo, then post that photo right there on Twitter.
-Remember that if you want people to click on your link, you need to tell them what they'll get from clicking on the link.
-“Check out my blog post” doesn't cut it.
+While this sounds like it takes a whole lot of extra time, using a social media scheduler like Buffer, Agorapulse or Sprout Social makes it super easy and fast.

 This is the fastest way to lose sight of your brand and vision.
-I know it's difficult not to look at what others are doing.
+I know it’s difficult not to look at what others are doing.
 You want to see what makes that other person so special.
-But constantly watching your competition, and trying to emulate them in the hope that you also raise engagement on your posts, makes you a copy, not an original.
-We've heard it thousands of times “people buy from those they know, like and trust”.
-So if our posts start sounding like the competition, why would anyone buy from us rather than them?
+But constantly watching your competition, and trying to emulate them in the hope of some extra success, makes you a copy not an original.
+If our posts sound like the competition, why would anyone buy from us rather than them?
 Your audience needs to get to know you, and what you have to offer the world.

-Be seen online by: Making sure you have a strong vision for your products/services and brand, and keep that vision in mind when you're creating your posts.
+How to be seen online: Making sure you have a strong positioning statement.
+That is, where do you fit in the marketplace and why should people buy from you rather than anyone else?
 Also think about your ideal client.
 You might think your competition is hoarding all the customers out there.
-But you're more likely to make a name for yourself in your industry, if you focus on your speciality and those who you can serve best.
+But you’re more likely to make a name for yourself if you focus on your speciality and those who you can serve best.

 5. Not Watching Your Analytics